F01

 • 4.
 Inspect the sensor and wiring: Check for moisture ingress, corrosion on the NTC connector, or damaged insulation on the cable leading to the main control module (usually located at the rear, behind the lower service panel).

 • 5.
-Clean and reseat connectors: If corrosion is present, gently clean contacts with electrical contact cleaner and reseat the plug firmly.
+Clean and reseat connectors: If corrosion is present, gently clean the contacts with an electrical contact cleaner and reseat the plug firmly.

 • 6.
-Test the NTC (for advanced users): With the appliance unplugged, disconnect the NTC from the harness and measure resistance with a multimeter.
-Compare to V-ZUG service values (typically around 5–10 kΩ at 25°C; exact value depends on model).
+Test the NTC (for advanced users): With the appliance unplugged, disconnect the NTC from the harness and measure its resistance with a multimeter.
+Compare it to V-ZUG service values (typically around 5–10 kΩ at 25°C; the exact value depends on the model).
 If the reading is open, shorted, or far out of range, the sensor is defective.

 • 7.
 Replace the NTC sensor if faulty: Order a genuine V-ZUG refrigerator compartment NTC sensor for your exact model.
 Install it in the same position, ensuring good contact with the wall and correct routing of the cable.

 • 8.
-If sensor and wiring are OK: The fault may lie in the main control board’s sensor input.
-At this point, professional diagnosis with V-ZUG service documentation is recommended.
+If the sensor and wiring are OK: The fault may lie in the main control board’s sensor input.
+At this point, a professional diagnosis with V-ZUG service documentation is recommended.

 Warning: If you are not comfortable using a multimeter or accessing internal wiring, contact an authorized V-ZUG service technician.